November 16, 2024

 Solution

-Use a balanced, water-soluble fertilizer formulated for orchids.
-Apply it at half the recommended strength every two weeks during the growing season.
-Be cautious not to over-fertilize though as this can harm the plant.
+Use a balanced fertilizer that is designed for orchids.
+Dilute it to half the recommended strength and give some to your orchid every two weeks during the growing season.
+Don’t over fertilize though as it will damage your orchid.

 7. Pests and Diseases